timekit-io/booking-js/README.md

   timezone:     'local',
   defaultView:  sizing.view,     // Inserted dynamically based on the current width of the widget
   height:       sizing.height,   // Inserted dynamically based on the current width of the widget
-  eventClick:   function(event), // Handled internally in Booking.js (overwrite if you want to replace the booking page)
+  eventClick:   function(event), // Handled internally in Hour Widget (overwrite if you want to replace the booking page)
-  windowResize: function(view)   // Handled internally in Booking.js (overwrite if you want to disable or change automatic resizing)
+  windowResize: function(view)   // Handled internally in Hour Widget (overwrite if you want to disable or change automatic resizing)
 }
 ```